 Studies have revealed that the bacteria in the guts secretes proteins that trigger a craving for sugary foods.
 This is quite similar to hormones that control and trigger hunger.
 It is necessary to get your gut into good health to eliminate this unhealthy craving.

 - Poor Immunity

 If you are one of those types who can easily land a cold or a cough, or one who seems to catch the flu with alarming frequency, then you really need to see what’s finding its way to your guts.
 Poor gut health will severely compromise your immune system, exposing you to illnesses.

 - Intolerance To Certain Diets

 Rather than blaming a particular diet for an allergy or intolerance, you need to look inward to get rid of allergies.
 Basically, food intolerance arises when the body’s immune system responds to unwelcome proteins that enter the bloodstream.
 A healthy gut will seal and prevent such entry.

 - Thyroid Problems

-Gut bacteria performs the role of converting one form of thyroid hormone into another.
-Gut dysfunction results in reduction of the conversion of the thyroid hormone causing imbalances.
+Gut bacteria perform the role of converting one form of thyroid hormone into another.
+Gut dysfunction results in a reduction of the conversion of the thyroid hormone causing imbalances.
 Getting your gut into shape will help restore the balance.